 Specific rules for academic writing

 - In academic texts you often make use of abbreviations and acronyms.
 However, it is very important that you use these correctly.
 For example, did you know that you should not write contractions in academic texts?

 - You usually write down numbers, especially when discussing your results.
 Do you write these out or do you just note down the numerals?
 There are very specific rules to make this work!

 - Quotes should be introduced correctly and spelled correctly.
 But what happens when a quote is not spelled correctly by the original author?

 - You need to make a choice whether you are going to write British English or American English.
 We’ve written an article to help you make the right choice and to point out the most important differences.

-- Like in any text, you use verb tenses in an academic text such as a thesis.
-There are some rules as to which tenses to use for which part of your thesis.
+- Like in any text, you use verb tenses in an academic text such as a dissertation.
+There are some rules as to which tenses to use for which part of your dissertation.
 It is important that you take these into account even before you start writing an academic text.

 - Take into account that there are some words that you should not use or definitely avoid to use in academic texts!
 For instance, you are not always allowed to use the first person pronoun (very often you should avoid first person pronouns altogether).

 You’re a step ahead if you know which mistakes are commonly made and how to avoid them.
 Have a look at these articles:

 - English mistakes commonly made in a dissertation

 - Common errors in sentence construction, word choice and clarity and logic